Topic 3.9: Recommending a project

 It is important to get stakeholder consensus on what appropriate scores might be, and be able to explicitly justify them when called upon to do so.

-Indeed, best practice suggests that you should have clear, organisation-wide definitions for each score and apply them consistently when preparing MCAs.
+Indeed, good practice suggests that you should have clear definitions for each score and apply them consistently when preparing your MCA.

-The definitions proposed here should also be updated to reflect the unique circumstances of your organisation; for example: instead of applying percentages, insert actual dollar amounts in your definitions of cost.
+As always, the definitions proposed here are intended as examples only and you should also be updated to reflect the unique circumstances of your organisation.

 You should also beware of double-counting criteria.